ADS-B Radar

 Log to a local SQL database

-Log all aircraft to a local SQLite database to provide a detailed history on flights, callsigns, altitudes, headings and speeds.
+Log all raw data from the aircraft to a local SQLite database to provide a detailed history on flights, callsigns, altitudes, headings and speeds.
 Plot old flight paths on the map for a better understanding of typical flight patterns.
 The color of the flightpaths is user configurable.
 The SQLite database is readable so you can run your own analysis and statistics as well.

 Search the internet

-There are two options to retrieve more information on an aircraft, click ‘Copy’ to copy the callsign and hex/icao code for a manual web search in Safari – or enable the built-in mini browser for a quick search on the hex/icao code.
+There are two options to retrieve more information on an aircraft, without search enabled, you can click any aircraft and the callsign and ICAO code will be copied to the pasteboard so you can launch a manual search.
+Optionally enable the built-in mini browser for a quick search on the hex/icao code with your preferred search website.

 The search URL for the mini-browser is user configurable so you can point to your own source or search engine, the hex/icao code will be pasted at the end of the URL, some examples: